Ayan20Mondal/Ayan20Mondal/README.md

 ###

-<p align="left">✨ Creating bugs since the first time I typed print("Hello World") and realized I forgot the closing parenthesis.<br><br>📚 I'm currently learning the art of mastering asynchronous functions without losing my sanity (and maybe a bit of Rust on the side).<br><br>🎯 Goals: ...To write code so clean it makes my linter weep tears of joy.<br><br>🎲 Fun fact: I have a highly sophisticated "rubber duck" debugging method, but the duck has started giving me sass about my variable naming conventions.</p>
+<p align="left">✨ Creating bugs since the first time I typed print("Hello World") and realized I forgot the closing parenthesis.<br><br>📚 I'm currently learning the art of mastering asynchronous functions without losing my sanity (and maybe a bit of Rust on the side).<br><br>🎯 Goals: To write code so clean it makes my linter weep tears of joy.<br><br>🎲 Fun fact: I have a highly sophisticated "rubber duck" debugging method, but the duck has started giving me sass about my variable naming conventions.</p>

 ###

-<h2 align="left">I code with</h2>
+<h2 align="center">I Code with</h2>

 ###